gled-rs/mastodon-follow_blocks/README.md

 # getting an API key:
 - On gotosocial, navigate to your instance admin page and use your browser network inspector to get the key Ctrl+shift+i on Firefox, then click network and then navigate to generate  traffic.
 You can click a request, look at 'Request headers' and search for the Authorization: Bearer APIKEY header.
+- the above method should also work on mastodon, unsure though as I don't use it.

 # Items in config.json
 - MY_INSTANCE: your instance domain.